 While concerned that if his website gets a reputation of a "grannies club" it will scare off advertisers, Kane also notes that senior citizens are among the fastest growing groups going online, and that seniors can benefit from computers in a lot of ways besides bingo.
 He added that The Bingo Zone plays great on Web TV, those inexpensive and relatively simple-to-use Web surfers that look and work a lot like TV sets.

-"Did we set out to get your Aunt Alice to our website?
+"Did we set out to get your Aunt Alice to

 No," Kane said.
 "But would we welcome her there.
 You bet."